jremington/UWB-Indoor-Localization_Arduino/README.md

 8. For experimentation with the trilateration algorithm, I've uploaded simple C test code.
 I use it with the Code::Blocks IDE.
 It allows studies of sensitivity to noise in the measurements, the effect of anchor placement, etc.

+## Test cases

+I've posted C test code that can be used to test the basic localization algorithm.
+Initial tests with the 3D, 4 anchor case indicate that the returned position is very sensitive to noise in the distance measurements as well as the details of anchor placement.
+Averaging of several position measurements and/or distance measurements is clearly required, and increasing the number of anchors, so that the problem is overdetermined, will also help.

 ## Ideas for future development